 from numpy import where

-Step 3: Building the Dataset
+Step 3: Build the Dataset

 for i in range(2):

-samples_ix = where(b == i) #set the structure of the graph with scatter graphs
+samples_ix = where(b == i)

 pyplot.scatter(a[samples_ix, 0], a[samples_ix, 1])